How to Use This Course

 1820-1860: Pre-Civil War

-Additional Authors: James Fennimore Cooper, Frederick Douglass, Ralph Waldo Emerson, Henry David Thoreau, Harriet Beecher Stowe, and Herman Melville
+- Additional Authors: James Fenimore Cooper, Frederick Douglass, Ralph Waldo Emerson, Henry David Thoreau, Harriet Beecher Stowe, and Herman Melville

 Unit Five: Weeks 17-20